 A2 Establish formal policies that address faculty accountability for committee work associated with release time when faculty members do not perform their required duties.

 Assigned reviewer – Anthony Roberto, Gary Hartz

+Comments/feedback by Gary Hartz

 The new Faculty Rubric was presented to faculty last August 23, 2013.
 It now includes Institutional Assessment work and the ‘Faculty Accountability Report for Committee Work form (which was approved on February 12, 2013 and added to the Union Contract).
-Faculty evaluation for AY2013-2014 going forward has a component for Committee Work on Section 5 Institutional Involvement.
+Faculty evaluation for AY2013-2014 going forward has a component for Committee Work, within “Section 5: Institutional Involvement.”
 Since its implementation, it has helped the college achieve a higher Assessment Compliance Completion for AY 2013-2014 by (insert percentage of improvement) from AY 2012-2-13.

-The Faculty Accountability Report for Committee Work is submitted by committee chairs at the end of each spring semester of the academic year and is tabulated and reported with the Faculty Senate Year-End Report.
-On the accountability form, committees create goals and records attendance and participation of its members.
-If the committee chairs feel that a certain member or members of their committee is not performing their required duties, the members or member may be asked to resign, which has consequences on their yearly evaluation.
+The Faculty Accountability Report for Committee Work is submitted by each committee chairperson at the end of each spring semester of the academic year, and is tabulated and reported as a component of the Faculty Senate Year-End Report.
+On the accountability form, committees report goals, attendance records, and the form and extent of member participation.
+If a committee chairperson concludes that a certain member or members of a committee is not performing their required duties, or if the Accountability Report does not evidence a faculty member’s full participation, this information is reflected in the faculty member’s yearly evaluation.
+Likewise, a committee member who does not participate fully may be asked to resign their membership, which has consequences on their yearly evaluation.

 Status: Closed.